-To meet the need of the researches in regulatory biological networks, various systems and packages have been created.
-Some of such packages provide user-friendly interface, yet they either only conduct simulations of small-scale or focus on ordinary differential equations and simply ignore delay differential equations.
+Various systems and packages have been created to meet the need of research in regulatory biological networks.
+Some of the created packages provide a user-friendly interface, yet they either conduct simulations on a small-scale basis, or they focus solely on ordinary differential equations, and thus ignoring delay differential equations.
 Both of the practices effectively prevent researchers from building accurate and comprehensive models.
-Multiple cell simulation is important to analyze the effects of intercellular communication on various species in the system and, due to the time delay in certain biological processes, delay differential equations are sometimes crucial in analyzing such network structures.
-For example, gene expression in zebrafish segmentation clock system, consisting of two main parts: gene transcription and mRNA translation.
-Because of the complexity of gene transcription and mRNA translation on the molecular level, they typically take five to ten minutes to finish in the cell, and thus computer simulation has to rely on DDE to mimic the time delay introduced by such processes in a biological system.
-Other packages, though never previously applied in this particular field, offer potentially desirable runtime for large-scale simulations through GPU acceleration but those packages are often presented as libraries and thus require a decent understand of GPU programming for researchers to enjoy such benefits.
+Multiple cell simulation is important in analyzing the effects of intercellular communication on various species in the system, and due to the time delay in certain biological processes, delay differential equations are sometimes crucial in analyzing such network structures.
+For example, gene expression in zebrafish segmentation clock system consists of two main segments, gene transcription and mRNA translation.
+Because of the biologically complex nature of gene transcription and mRNA translation, such reactions typically take five to ten minutes to finish in the cell.
+Thus, the corresponding computer simulation relies on DDE to mimic the time delay introduced by such processes in a biological system.
+Other packages, though never previously applied in this particular field, can offer potentially desirable runtime for large-scale simulations through GPU acceleration.
+However, since those packages are often presented as libraries, they usually require a decent understand of GPU programming for researchers to enjoy such benefits.
 Under such circumstances, many researchers are forced to spend prolonged periods of time creating systems to simulate specific models.
-However, such systems generally lack flexibility or configurability and, without GPU acceleration, tissue level simulations running on CPU are far from being efficient and extremely time-consuming even on computer clusters.
+However, such systems generally lack flexibility or configurability, and without GPU acceleration, tissue level simulations running on CPU are far less efficient and extremely time-intensive, even on computer cluster systems.

-Here, I built a system that [includes DDE’s, adapts to various biological models, supports efficient large-scale simulations through GPU acceleration] is compatible with DDE’s, flexible, easily configurable and, last but not least, [is] accessible for researchers without substantial programming skills.
-This new system will provide researchers with considerable advantages in three aspects.
-First, the cost of creating a running system for a comprehensive large-scale model will be significantly lower and when researchers are able to configure and simulate their own model, more time can now be devoted to other parts of the research instead of coding.
-Second, runtime of the new system shows significant improvement; it is five to ten folds faster than CPU only systems.
-This is important to researchers since parameter estimation usually takes days to complete on computer clusters and much longer on usual workstations.
-Last of all, requirements on hardware for efficient usage of the systems will be greatly reduced.
-While previous systems usually require clusters for parameter estimations, the new developed system will run on most workstations with a powerful GPU card.
-Compared to a cluster of powerful cores that typically cost more than one hundred thousand dollars, a GPU card comes at a lower economic cost (typically under five thousand dollars), requires less maintenance and is much more accessible to the researchers.
+Here, I built a system that [includes DDE’s, adapts to various biological models, supports efficient large-scale simulations through GPU acceleration] is compatible with DDE’s, flexible, easily configurable, and accessible to researchers without substantial programming skills.
+This new system will provide researchers with considerable advantages in three key areas.
+First, the cost of creating a running system for a comprehensive large-scale model will be significantly lower, and when researchers are able to configure and simulate their own model, more time can now be devoted to alternative research tasks.
+Second, runtime of the new system shows significant improvement; it is five to ten times faster than CPU only systems.
+This is important to researchers since parameter estimation usually takes days to complete on computer clusters, and much longer on usual workstations.
+Third, requirements on hardware for efficient usage of the systems will be greatly reduced.
+While previous systems usually require clusters for parameter estimations, the new developed system will be compatible with most workstations that contain a powerful GPU card.
+Compared to a cluster of powerful cores that typically cost 100,000+ USD, a GPU card is economically efficient (typically < 5,000 USD), requires less maintenance, and is widely accessible to researchers.

 Related work:

-Aiming to aid researchers in this field, developers have created various packages to provide simulation of such systems yet the current packages all have certain limitations and fail to fully satisfy the demands of researchers.
+Developers have created various packages to provide simulation of regulatory systems to aid researchers.
+The current packages, however, all have certain limitations and fail to fully satisfy the demands of researchers.